 - If you want to pick entire branches of basil, then the right time would be just before the plant blooms.

-- Whenever you want to pick basil leaves, off the plant, pinch the leaves from the stem.
+- Whenever you want to pick basil leaves off the plant, pinch the stem right below the bunch of leaves.
+You can also use a knife or scissor for the purpose.

 Tips